tijko/Parrot/README.md

 Parrot
 ======

-Parrot runs as a daemon catching any write events on a specific file or directory and copys those files to a backup directory.
+On install Parrot runs as a systemd unit daemon and made available as a dbus service.
+Parrots dbus services offer signals and methods that will aid in backing up files or signalling on events.

 ####setup